-Construction is underway on all four HOPE SF sites.
-As of June 2018, the first phases of vertical development are under construction at Sunnydale (Parcel Q) and Potrero (Block X).
-At Hunters View, Phase 2 new construction (including Block 10) is complete and leased, and Phase 3's dilapidated units have been demolished.
-At Alice Griffith, Phase 1, 2 and 3 are complete; construction on Block 5 (Phase 4) is 80% complete.
+Construction is planned or underway on all four HOPE SF sites.
+As of April 2019, the first phase of vertical development is under construction at Sunnydale (Parcel Q) and will be complete in November 2019; Potrero's first vertical development, Block X, is complete and will be leased by June 2019.
+At Hunters View, predevelopment activities for approximately 100 additional affordable units is underway.
+At Alice Griffith, Phase 1, 2 3, and 4 are complete; Phase 4 is leasing up and will house the remaining 19 original Alice Griffith public housing residents, meeting the HOPE SF commitment to rehouse all residents on site with no displacement.
 Sunnydale and Potrero are the focus of the bond funds to expedite work due to their long development timelines with the goal of improving living conditions for existing residents as soon as possible.